CESEL/SofiaLearnerPlus/ReplicationPackage/README.md

 ## Dump the Simulation Data to CSV

-Log in to the database of each project and run the following command to find the IDs of your simulation.
+To get your simulation IDs, connect to your local SQL Server instance and run the following query for each project.
+This query is a sample for the Rolsyn project.

 ```SQL
 -- Get the Id of the simulation